How to Select the Ideal EFI Fuel Injector for Your Engine?

 The grey-shaded sections represent the injector’s ramp-up and ramp-down phases, while the blue area indicates the injector is fully open.
 Fuel flow at the rated volume only occurs during this fully open phase.
 The closing off times can vary depending on system voltage and fuel pressure.

 EFI systems calculate injector pulse width using RPM and timing inputs, relying on accurate, consistent data.
 If you’re using injectors with sluggish response times, poor coil construction, or missing offset data, you’ll face uneven fueling.
-This not only complicates tuning by creating erratic fuel maps, but it may also force you to run a richer air/fuel ratio just to maintain drivability.
+It may also force you to run a richer air/fuel ratio just to maintain drivability.

 Injector Resistance: High vs. Low Impedance